bjornmeansbear/lectureScripts/ClimateDesigners.md

 Success also equals all designed objects signaling their sustainability in some way.
 While modernism doesn't feel particularly avant garde or ideology driven any more; once upon a time to have a sleek tea kettle was meant to really mean something!

 ≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

-## Additional notes and thoughts

-Tattfoo's SOS outfit

-Ecovention Inks / color palette

-Climate Designers wants to build a community of designers working towards solving the climate crisis.

-Motivate designers to use their creative talents to solve our climate crisis. — How to combine what you're doing as a designer with climate action.

-Responsibility of design when talking about Climate Change? the climate crisis?

-What can you do without quiting your job? / "I'm aware, but I can't do this at my job…" / You want to do something, not quit your career; so what makes a big impact…

-Ideologies; the status quo as an ideolgoy…

-take risks and be bold

-say and do things that you think are important

-know what your ethics and viewpoint are — what is being a repsonsible person

-≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

 ## Footnotes